CBD and Probiotics for Anxiety - the 1-2 Punch

 Keep in mind that 90% of our serotonin is actually made in our gut!

-Those are the two big players but you can find interaction between almost any neurotransmitter or chemical tied to anxiety and gut bacteria.
+Those are the two big players but you can find the interaction between almost any neurotransmitter or chemical tied to anxiety and gut bacteria.

 GABA, Serotonin, Glutamate, Dopamine, and more.